Easiest countries to start a business

 Using 2020 data from the World Bank, we executed a definitive list of the “easiest” countries to start a business in this year, or at least factors that would theoretically contribute to it being easy.
 Everything from the average days to start a business to how expensive startup costs are as a percentage of per capita income was considered.
 Of course, it’s never “easy” to start a completely new business from the ground up, but some countries certainly make it easier than others.
 Keep scrolling to find out which those are.

-Acceleration of Startups Worldwide
+Acceleration of startups worldwide

 The study kicked off with a look at the overall easiest countries in which to start a business according to the World Bank’s meta score.
 This gives each country a score between 0 and 100 that averages 41 different regulatory indicators together, such as time and capital requirements and number of procedures.
 We then selected just one factor – the average number of days to start a business – and compared it against this overall World Bank Score.